 The PWM0DBRISE register contains the number of clock ticks to delay the rising edge of the PWM0A signal when generating the PWM0 signal.
 If the dead-band generator is disabled through the PWMnDBCTL register, the PWM0DBRISE register is ignored.
 If the value of this register is larger than the width of a High pulse on the input PWM signal, the rising-edge delay consumes the entire High time of the signal, resulting in no High time on the output.
 Care must be taken to ensure that the input High time always exceeds the rising-edge delay.
-In a similar manner, PWM2 is generated from PWM1A with its rising edge delayed and PWM4 is produced from PWM2A with its rising edge delayed.
+In a similar manner, PWM2 is generated from PWM1A with its rising edge delayed; PWM4 is produced from PWM2A with its rising edge delayed; and PWM6 is produced from PWM3A with its rising edge delayed.

 If the Dead-Band Rising-Edge Delay mode is immediate (based on the DBRiseUpd field encoding in the PWMnCTL register), this 16-bit DBRiseUpd value is used the next time the counter reaches zero.
-If the update mode is synchronous, it is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 626).
+If the update mode is synchronous, it is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 795).
 If this register is rewritten before the actual update occurs, the previous value is never used and is lost.